The Teachers’ Union of Ireland

 I’m Part-time.
 What does that mean?

-Part time salary = Number of Hours contracted per week divided by 22 multiplied by x Your Point on the Scale
+Part time salary = Number of Hours contracted per week/22 x Your point on scale

 What is casual part-time?